MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-regions.md

 ### Regional price differences

 Keep in mind that all Party regions are not charged equally.
-For information about regional price differences, see [Billing for PlayFab Party](pricing.md#network-egress).
+For information about regional price differences, see [our pricing page](https://playfab.com/pricing/).

 ## Using optimal regions for accessible chat features